 1.0 Collagen enriched comfort food

 Whilst relevant all year-round, this becomes especially valid if you’re in your late twenties and older, when the body’s ability to naturally produce collagen decreases.
 Collagen acts as the glue that gives our skin its strength and elasticity.
-So, when we produce less of it, then naturally our skin begins to show the signs; firstly with fine lines and later with wrinkles, liver spots, sagging, etc. Edible Health’s 100% pure hydrolysed collagen powder is an effortless way to feed the body the collagen it needs.
+So, when we produce less of it, then naturally our skin begins to show the signs; firstly with fine lines and later with wrinkles, liver spots, sagging, etc. Edible Health’s 100% pure hydrolysed collagen powder may be an effortless way to feed the body the collagen it needs.
 Even better, it’s absolutely perfect in winter warming dishes.
 Our pure blends can be stirred into pies (savoury or sweet!) casseroles, stews, soups, puddings; all those comfort foods our body craves as the cold weather sets in.
-Our pure, plain bovine and marine powders are flavourless and odourless.
-As a result, they can be stirred in and left to do their good work quietly, without any change to the dish whatsoever.
 So, feeding your skin from the inside out is particularly pleasurable this time of year - enjoy!

 2.0 Keep up your fluids